 Ph 172.
 Experimental Research in Physics.
 Units in accordance with the work accomplished.
 Approval of the department must be obtained before registering.
 Ph 173.
 Theoretical Research in Physics.
 Units in accordance with the work accomplished.
 Approval of the department must be obtained before registering.

 Ph 201 ab.
 Analytical Mechanics.
-A 2-term 9-unit course to be replaced by Ph 201 abc, Analytical Mechanics, 9 units (3-0-6), first, second, and third terms.
-Prerequisites: Ph 108 abc or AM 15 abc, Ph 129 ab is desirable.
+9 units (3-0-6); first and second terms.
+Prerequisites: Ph 108 abc or AM 15 abc; Ph 129 ab is desirable.
 A problem and lecture course dealing with the various formulations of the laws of motion of systems of particles and rigid bodies, and with both exact and approximate solutions of the resulting equations.
 Topics considered include Lagrange's and Hamilton's equations, canonical transformations, the dynamics of axially symmetric rigid bodies, and vibrations about equilibrium and steady motion.
-Additional topics will be selected from such subjects as elasticity, hydrodynamics, non-linear vibrations, dynamics of particles in accelerators, potential theory, and hydromagnetics.
 Given in alternate years.
-Offered in 1960-61.
+Not offered in 1959-60.
 Instructor: Davis.